raygun101/MarkupKit/README.md

         ...
     </LMTableView>

-Note that, although this example uses an instance of `UITableViewHeaderFooterView` as a header view, this is not strictly required.
-Any `UIView` subclass can be used as a section header.

 Similarly, the `sectionFooter` element or the `sectionFooterView` processing instruction can be used to assign a footer title or custom footer view to the current section, respectively.

-As with header views, footers views are not limited to instances of any particular type; any `UIView` subclass can be used.
+Note that, by default, grouped table views enable self-sizing behavior for section header and footer views, but plain table views do not.

 Finally, the `sectionName` processing instruction is used to associate a name with a section.
 It corresponds to a call to the `setName:forSection:` method of `LMTableView`.
 For example: